Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Non-Hermitian Quantum Geometric Tensor in an Exciton-Polariton System

+Figure~\ref{fig: 1} shows the trace of the RR QMT and the RR Berry curvature calculated using Eqs.~(\ref{eq: QRR polariton}), which clearly shows the divergence of the components at the exceptional points.
+Note that the divergence of the Berry curvature is opposite for exceptional points in the same pair, which is reminiscent of their opposing spectral winding~\cite{su2021}.
+Note also that, unlike the Hermitian case~\cite{bleu2018}, the divergence of the RR QMT components will persist for small values of $\Delta$ as long as the exceptional points persist.

+\red{For larger $\Delta$, such that the exceptional points are annihilated and the gap is opened, the components of the RR QMT take on finite values as shown in Fig.~\ref{fig: 2}.
+There are two striking features compared to the $\Delta=0$ case.
+Firstly, the components are asymmetrically distributed in momentum space.
+Secondly, the upper and lower bands are not exactly equal nor opposite to each other, violating the identities for the Hermitian limit [see Eqs.~(\ref{eq: two level}) ].
+These features arise from the $\Delta\pm\lambda^{(*)}$ factors in Eqs.~(\ref{eq: QRR polariton}), which originated from the} non-orthogonality of the right-eigenstates \cite{sternheim1972,zhang2019}.

+\red{The $\Delta=0$ case features a symmetrical distribution [see Fig.~\ref{fig: 1}] with components from the opposite bands aligned with each other.
+However, it is important to highlight that the Berry curvatures of the two bands are the same, i.e., $\Omega_+^{RR}=\Omega_-^{RR}$, instead of having the opposite signs [see Eqs.~(\ref{eq: two level})].
+This is reminiscent of the $S_z$ components of the right eigenstates, which are pointing in the same direction due to the non-orthogonality of the eigenstates~\cite{su2021} [see Fig.~\ref{fig: extra}(e,f)].}

-The trace of the quantum metric tensor and the Berry curvature calculated from the eigenstates using Eq.~(\ref{eq: QRR polariton}) are plotted in Fig.~\ref{fig: 1} and compared with the ones calculated from the polariton pseudospins using Eq.~(\ref{eq: QRR S}).
-We can see that the quantities calculated using these two different methods agree very well, which confirms applicability of the formalism presented in Section~\ref{sec: qgt s} for non-Hermitian systems.
+To emulate the proposed experiment, we also calculate the components of the RR QMT from the polariton pseudospins using Eqs.~(\ref{eq: QRR S}).
+The resulting distributions are plotted in Fig.~\ref{fig: 1}, together with those derived directly from the eigenstates.
+We can see that the quantities calculated using these two different methods agree very well, which confirms the applicability of the formalism presented in Section~\ref{sec: qgt s} for non-Hermitian systems.

-Interestingly, unlike in the Hermitian case where the quantum metric tensors of two bands coincide, but the Berry curvature have opposite sign, at $\Delta=0$, we find that all components of the right-right QGTs of the two bands coincide, $Q^{z,RR}_{+,\mu\nu}=Q^{z,RR}_{-,\mu\nu}$.
-However, when an out-of-plane field $\Delta$ is nonzero, the right-right quantum metric tensors of the two bands no longer agree, $g^{RR}_{+,\mu\nu}\neq g^{RR}_{-,\mu\nu}$ [see Fig.~\ref{fig: 2}(a,b)].
-Furthermore, the right-right Berry curvatures of the two bands would take different forms where they are neither symmetric nor anti-symmetric $\Omega^{z,RR}_+\neq\Omega^{z,RR}_-$, $\Omega^{z,RR}_+\neq-\Omega^{z,RR}_-$ [see Fig.~\ref{fig: 2}(c,d)].